-- b) For all other buildings and structures not covered under section (6)a) above, no demolition permit shall be issued for a total demolition or a partial demolition of a building or structure found preferably preserved until one (1) year after the date of such determination by the commission, unless the commission informs the commissioner prior to the expiration of such one (1) year period that the commission is satisfied that the applicant for the demolition permit and the owner of the building or structure, if different from the applicant, has: - i) made a bona fide, reasonable and unsuccessful effort to locate a purchaser for the building or structure who is willing to preserve, rehabilitate or restore the building or structure; or, - ii) agreed to accept a demolition permit on specified conditions approved by the commission. - iii) If the specified conditions involve approved plans and elevations, then no demolition permit shall be issued by the commissioner unless the applicant provides, as part of his application for a demolition permit, a complete set of plans and elevation drawings which have been signed and stamped by the commission or commission staff. - iv) The applicant shall have two (2) years from the date of the expiration of the one (1) year period in which to apply for and obtain a demolition permit.
-No demolition permit shall be issued for such building or structure after the expiration of this two (2) year period, unless the procedural requirements of subsection (c)(5) hereof have been satisfied. - v) In order to encourage applications that preserve, restore, reuse, or rehabilitate historic buildings and structures, no application for a total demolition of a building or structure which has been unfavorably and finally acted upon by the commission shall be acted favorably upon within four months after the date of final unfavorable action unless the said commission finds - (a) by a vote of two-thirds (2/3) of those members present, substantial and material changes in said resubmitted application; or, - (b) by a majority vote of those members present, that the resubmitted application proposes to preserve the building or structure. - vi) Due notice shall be given to parties in interest of the time and place of the proceedings when the resubmitted application will be considered. - (7) In the event a transfer of ownership of a preferably preserved property occurs during the applicable demolition delay period, the full applicable demolition delay period will restart from the date of the transfer of ownership. - (8) In the event a transfer of ownership of a preferably preserved property occurs after the applicable demolition delay period expires but prior to the issuance of a demolition permit, no demolition permit shall issue until the new owner complies with the procedures set forth in section 22-50 (c) (5). - 9) Upon a determination by the commission that a building or structure is not preferably preserved or upon the commission's failure to make any determination within forty-five (45) days of the submission date, the commissioner may grant a demolition permit for the building or structure. - (10) Public notice of commission hearings shall provide the date, place and time of the hearing and the addresses of the properties to be considered at the hearing.
-Public notice shall include, at a minimum, posting with the city clerk and notification to the director of planning and development, to the applicant, to the owners of all abutting property and to other property owners deemed by the commission to be materially affected.
+- b)-For all other buildings and structures not covered under section (6)aSection 22-54(g)(1) above, no demolition permit - 2) shall be issued for a total demolition or a partial demolition of a building or structure found preferably preserved until one (1) year after the date of such determination by the commission, unless the commission informs the commissioner prior to the expiration of such one (1) year period that the commission is satisfied that the applicant for the demolition permit and the owner of the building or structure, if different from the applicant, has: - i) made a bona fide, reasonable and unsuccessful effort to locate a purchaser for the building or structure who is willing to preserve, rehabilitate or restore the building or structure; or, - ii) agreed to accept After the expiration of the applicable demolition delay period, the commissioner may issue a demolition permit on specified conditions approved by the commission. - (h) iii) If the specified conditions involve approved plans and elevations, then no. The scope of the demolition permit shall be issued by the commissioner unless limited to the alterations and demolition proposed in the applicant provides, as part of his application for a demolition permit, a complete set of plans and elevation drawings which have been signed and stamped by the commission or commission staff. applicant's submissions to the commission. - (i) iv) The applicant The owner of the preferably preserved building or structure shall have two (2) years from the date of the expiration of the one (1) yearapplicable demolition delay period in which to apply for and obtain a demolition permit.
+No demolition permit shall be issued for such building or structure after the expiration of this two (2) year period, unless the procedural requirements of subsection (c)(5) hereofthis Section 22-54 have been satisfied. - v) In order to encourage applications that preserve, restore, reuse, or rehabilitate historic buildings and structures, no application for a total demolition of a building or structure which has been unfavorably and finally acted upon by the commission shall be acted favorably upon within four months after the date of final unfavorable action unless the said commission finds - (a) by a vote of two-thirds (2/3) of those members present, substantial and material changes in said resubmitted application; or, - (b) by a majority vote of those members present, that the resubmitted application proposes to preserve the building or structure. - vi) Due notice shall be given to parties in interest of the time and place of the proceedings when the resubmitted application will be considered. - (j) (7)-In the event a transfer of ownership of a preferably preserved property occurs during the applicable demolition delay period, the full applicable demolition delay period will restart from the date of the transfer of ownership. - (k) (8) In the event a transfer of ownership of a preferably preserved property occurs after the applicable demolition delay period expires but prior to the issuance of a demolition permit, no demolition permit shall issue until the new owner complies with the procedures set forth in section this Section 22-50 (c) (5):54.

+(1) 9)-Upon a determination by the commission that a building or structure is not preferably preserved or upon the commission's failure to make any determination within forty-five (45) days of the submission date, the commissioner may grant a demolition permit for the building or structure.